-In this guide I will try to document how we host our (static) websites at Well Gedacht Publishing.
+This guide documents how we host our static websites at Well Gedacht Publishing.
 Here is an example, and another one, and another one.

-Setting up something like a home server is a fairly straight forward process; depending on what your expectation is, it is possible to do it in different levels of complexity.
-This guide focuses on the relatively simple method (as opposed to a more comprehensive “homelab” running services like Nextcloud—explained here), which uses a Linux computer that could be your old laptop you keep turned on always, or an old desktop PC, mini-PC, a single board computer like a Raspberry Pi, or basically anything that can run a Linux distro and has enough juice to run two Docker containers.
-Docker is a containerization (virtualization) system, and an alternative to it is Podman, and both of them are part of the Open Container Initiative.
-This means you can use the same container images with both of them.
+Setting up something like a home server is a relatively straightforward process; depending on your expectations, it is possible to do it at different levels of complexity.
+This guide focuses on the relatively simple method (as opposed to a more comprehensive “homelab” running services like Nextcloud—explained in our separate guide), which uses a Linux computer that could be your old laptop you always keep powered on or an old desktop PC, mini-PC, a single board computer like a Raspberry Pi, or anything that can run Linux and has enough juice to run two Docker containers.
+Docker is a containerization (virtualization) system, and an alternative to Docker is Podman, and both are part of the Open Container Initiative.
+You can use the same container images with Docker and Podman.

-Before getting into the setup, the first thing you have to check is related to your internet connection at home, or where you want to setup the server for your website.
-Generally, to be able to setup self-hosting a website, and make your server accessible to traffic on the internet, you need to have a static IP address.
+Before getting into the setup, you first have to check your internet connection at home or where you want to set up the server for your website.
+Generally, to set up a self-hosting website and make your server accessible to traffic on the internet, you need to have a static IP address.
 This address is then used when someone wants to visit your website.
-Most, if not all, internet service providers though, do not give their customers static IP addresses; the static ones are usually reserved for “enterprise,” and is not possible to get with typical customer internet plans.
+Most, if not all, internet service providers, though, do not give their customers static IP addresses; the static ones are usually reserved for “enterprise,” and it is not possible to get with typical customer internet plans.
 But no worries, there are still some ways to overcome this issue.
-You can use VPS, a virtual private server, which your home server connects to with its dynamic IP address, and you direct visitor traffic to your website via this “gateway,” which is one way to solve the problem.
-Another solution is to use a tool which updates your DNS records, every time your dynamic IP address changes.
-The former is a simpler solution, as it does not require a second, external server.
+You can use VPS, a virtual private server that your home server connects to with its dynamic IP address, and you can direct visitor traffic to your website via this “gateway,” which is one way to solve the problem.
+Another solution is to use a tool that updates your DNS records every time your dynamic IP address changes.
+The latter is a more straightforward solution, not requiring a second external server.

-The second issue, which you have to pay attention to, before setting up everything, is to understand if your ISP is using a system called double-NAT or CG-NAT.
-If that is the case, your public IP which is visible to the outside traffic, is different from the one that you see in the admin panel of your modem.
-If these IP addresses are different from each other, it means your ISP is using something like a double-NAT, which is an issue when you want your home server accessible to the outside traffic.
-To understand if you are behind a double-NAT, you can go to a website that shows you your IP address, like whatismyip etc. Take a note of that IP address.
-Then, login to your modem's admin panel (which is usually done by typing 192.168.X.X—you can find the correct address by googling your modem's brand and model) and look for the IPv4 address that is shown there.
-If the two IP addresses, the one that is shown by “whatismyip-type-of-website” and the one you see on your modem's admin panel are different than each other, this means your ISP is using a double-NAT type of thing.
+The second issue you must pay attention to before setting up everything is to understand if your ISP is using a system called double-NAT or CG-NAT.
+If that is the case, your public IP, visible to the outside traffic, differs from the one you see in your modem’s admin panel.
+If these IP addresses differ, your ISP uses a double NAT, which is an issue when you want your home server accessible to outside traffic.
+To understand if you are behind a double NAT, visit a website showing your IP address, like Whatismyip.
+Take note of that IP address.
+Then, log in to your modem’s admin panel (usually done by typing 192.168.X.X—you can find the correct address by googling your modem’s brand and model) and look for the IPv4 address shown there.
+If the two IP addresses, the one shown by “whatismyip-type-of-website” and the one you see on your modem’s admin panel, are different, this means your ISP is using a double-NAT type of thing.

-Back to the issue with double-NAT though, and there are multiple solutions to this problem.
-The first and usually simple one is to call your ISP, and ask them not to use double-NAT, or to tell them that you need an IP address.
-The issue is that they sometimes allocate one public IP address to multiple customers, and share this one IP in between them.
-But when you ask them not to do that, most of them say OK, and give you an IP address, which is still dynamic, but at least yours.
-Some do this for free, others might charge you a fee.
+There are multiple solutions to the issue with double-NAT, though.
+The first and usually simple one is to call your ISP and ask them not to use double-NAT or to tell them you need an IP address.
+The issue is that they sometimes allocate one public IP address to multiple customers and share this one IP between them.
+But when you ask them not to do that, most say OK and give you an IP address, which is still dynamic, but at least yours.
+Some do this for free, while others might charge you a fee.

-Another way to tackle the issue related to your ISP using double-NAT or CG-NAT, and not having an accessible public IP address for your home internet, is again to use a VPS or a VPN like these:
+Another way to tackle the issue related to your ISP using double-NAT or CG-NAT and not having an accessible public IP address for your home internet is again to use a VPS or a VPN like these: Self-hosted Gateway, a self-hosted VPS solution, or WireGuard, a FOSS VPN software (or Tailscale, a proprietary alternative based on WireGuard, or Netbird).
+A VPN like WireGuard does not solve the problem itself, but more on that later.

-At Well Gedacht Publishing, we also had this issue with the ISP sharing an IP address with multiple households, and were able to get a dedicated IP—yet a dynamic one—after calling their customer service.
-Currently, our self-hosted websites and services run on our home server, without any VPS or another type of solution to the dynamic IP address problem.
-This means that once our ISP decides to change our IP address, for example if we restart our router, or the electricity goes out etc, our IP address changes too, and in that case, we would need to update the DNS records on our registrars ourselves; also meaning that our websites will be inaccessible, if we don't update the IP address on the DNS records, which is something we are OK with.
-Every once in a while, your websites might have some downtime, and if you are OK with this, you can even self-host with your dynamic IP address.
-There are also tools for monitoring the uptime of your sites, like this one.
+At Well Gedacht Publishing, we also had this issue with the ISP sharing an IP address with multiple households.
+Still, we got a dedicated IP—yet dynamic—after calling their customer service.
+After solving the double-NAT issue, our self-hosted websites and services run on our home server, but there is no solution to the dynamic IP address problem.
+That means that once our ISP decides to change our IP address, for example, if we restart our router, or the electricity goes out, etc, our IP address changes too, and in that case, we would need to update the DNS records on our registrars ourselves; also meaning that our websites will be inaccessible if we don’t update the IP address on the DNS records, which is something we are OK with.
+Occasionally, your websites might have some downtime, and if you are OK with this, you can even self-host with your dynamic IP address.
+There are also tools for monitoring your sites’ uptime, like Uptime Kuma and updating your DNS records automatically when they are changed, like DDNS Updater Docker container.

 # Add Docker's official GPG key: sudo apt-get update sudo apt-get install ca-certificates curl sudo install -m 0755 -d /etc/apt/keyrings sudo curl -fsSL https://download.docker.com/linux/debian/gpg -o /etc/apt/keyrings/docker.asc sudo chmod a+r /etc/apt/keyrings/docker.asc # Add the repository to Apt sources: echo \ "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/debian \ $(. /etc/os-release && echo "$VERSION_CODENAME") stable" | \ sudo tee /etc/apt/sources.list.d/docker.list > /dev/null sudo apt-get update